What the best table saw has

 In 2016, DeWalt introduced the first ever cordless table saw.
-The DeWalt DCS7485T1 FLEXVOLT [B01H9BM0NW] (Est. $450) runs on a 20V/60V MAX* FLEXVOLT lithium battery, which is included.
+The DeWalt DCS7485T1 FLEXVOLT (Est. $450) runs on a 20V/60V MAX* FLEXVOLT lithium battery, which is included.
 The kit also comes with a fast charger.
 Its 8.25" blade is smaller than average, but it's still capable of ripping through ¾-inch oak.
-Chris Ermides of Tools of the Trade, who tested the saw at a media event, says it "performed as you'd expect a table saw should – except it wasn't plugged into anything."
-There are no full-scale professional tests of this saw available yet, but keep an eye out for it in future versions of this report.
+Robert Courtney of Tools of the Trade gave this new saw a positive review in 2017, saying it's accurate, portable, and quiet – but its smaller blade size and limited runtime make it inappropriate for big jobs.
+There isn't a lot of user feedback for this saw so far, but keep an eye out for it in future versions of this report.

 In 2017, the Consumer Product Safety Commission (CPSC) proposed a new rule that would make SawStop's blade-stopping technology mandatory on all new table saws.
 If enacted, this rule will make table saws much safer, but also much more expensive.
 Moreover, since the courts have ruled that SawStop has the exclusive right to make saws with this technology, it would give the company a legal monopoly over table saws until at least 2021, as Ars Technica reports.
 However, Stephen Gass, the inventor and owner of SawStop, says that he'll lease his system to other manufacturers in exchange for 8 percent of their income from sales of table saws.
 Though the comment period for the rule closed in July 2017, as of the date of this report, the CPSC had not yet announced a decision.